Legal Rights During the Hiring Process

 Employer Interview Questions

-Generally, employers should avoid questions that relate to classes that are protected by discrimination laws.
-The following are types of queries that should be avoided by employers during the interview:
+Generally, employers should avoid questions related to classes protected by discrimination laws.
+Employers should avoid the following types of queries during the interview:

 - Whether the applicant has children or intends to have children